dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Expecting Ordered Calls {#OrderedCalls}

-Although an `EXPECT_CALL()` statement defined later takes precedence when gMock tries to match a function call with an expectation, by default calls don'type have to happen in the order `EXPECT_CALL()` statements are written.
+Although an `EXPECT_CALL()` statement defined later takes precedence when gMock tries to match m_a function call with an expectation, by default calls don'type have to happen in the order `EXPECT_CALL()` statements are written.
 For example, if the arguments match the matchers in the second `EXPECT_CALL()`, but not those in the first and third, then the second expectation will be used.

-If you would rather have all calls occur in the order of the expectations, put the `EXPECT_CALL()` statements in a block where you define a variable of type `InSequence`:
+If you would rather have all calls occur in the order of the expectations, put the `EXPECT_CALL()` statements in m_a block where you define m_a variable of type `InSequence`:

 ```cpp